 About Abbie:

 Abbie uses her iPhone for her photography business, working in her home studio, but she will also travel to create imagery in a range of situations.
 She’s recently been running a portrait project on Inspiring Women in Business, for which she has used her iPhone to take the pictures.
-See more of her work on her website.
+See more of her work here.

 Remote portraits on a smartphone with Shutter App: